“I joined the Air Force when I was 17. I was a high school student working at Maccas.”

 At just 17, Jasmine finished high school, gave up her job at McDonald’s and joined the Air Force.
 This was her first step towards achieving her ambition of flying with fast jets.

-Jasmine studied a Bachelor of Business while working towards her dream of being an Air Combat Officer (Mission Aircrew).
+Jasmine studied a Bachelor of Business while working towards her dream of being a Mission Aircrew.
 In 2009, she graduated from the Australian Defence Force Academy and was ready to start flying training.

-Jasmine graduated as dux of her Air Combat Officer course at the School of Air Warfare in 2010, but this was only the beginning.
+Jasmine graduated as dux of her Mission Aircrew course at the School of Air Warfare in 2010, but this was only the beginning.
 She went on to graduate from the Initial Fighter Course flying Hawks in 2011 and the Super Hornet Operational Conversion Course in 2012.

 While Jasmine worked tirelessly to achieve her ambitions, she had plenty of time for her personal life too.
 In 2013, she married Grant.
 Together, they care for their dog, Lucy, and enjoy water-skiing in their free time.

 In December of 2014 came Jasmine’s proudest moment.
-She was deployed to Operation OKRA as an Air Combat Officer (Mission Aircrew).
+She was deployed to Operation OKRA as a Mission Aircrew.
 Not only was this a proud moment for her and for her family, but for the Air Force as well.
 She was the first Australian woman to be deployed in combat fighter operations.